apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

 * Python
     * [Scanpy](https://scanpy.readthedocs.io/en/stable/)

-We will cover Seurat later today, but the overall steps in analsyis are similar between packages.
+We will cover Seurat later today, but the overall steps in analysis are similar between packages.

 ## Where to start?